FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 will be sought from Contractors.
 A current estimation of the timeframe for this

-project would be approximately four months.---
+project would be approximately four months.
+---
 8

 **11.**